 - Thyme oil for natural pet/ carpet flea spray

-- Thyme oil for air and house disinfectant spray
+- Making air and house disinfectant spray using thyme oil

-- Thyme oil for natural DIY hand sanitizers
+- Thyme oil for making natural DIY hand sanitizer

 - Thyme in a DIY healing salve

-- Thyme oil for non-vaxers with measles, mumps or chicken pox or even hand foot and mouth. (always diluted with carrier oils or in bath water)
+- Use Thyme oil for those who forgo vaccinations wonderfully powerful against measles, mumps or chicken pox or even hand foot and mouth. (always diluted with carrier oils or in bath water)

 - Plant creeping time instead of grass for easy lawn maintenance

 - Infusing fresh thyme into oils for health, beauty or nutrition purposes.

 - Infuse fresh thyme into honey, for supercharged immunity booster

 - Thyme dried for potpourri or dried flower arrangements with a health kick

 - Infusing in a tincture with other herbs for natural non-deet insect spray for body